SleepPlanners

 What Is a 90-Minute Sleep Cycle?

-A 90-minute sleep cycle is the average time your body takes to move through all stages of sleep once.
-Each night, your body repeats this cycle multiple times.
+A 90-minute sleep cycle is the average amount of time your body takes to move through all stages of sleep, including light sleep, deep sleep, and REM.
+Throughout the night, your brain repeats this cycle multiple times.

 Stages of a Sleep Cycle